filipjm/PhilJuricevPortfolio/README.md

 When I am not predicting the future or tutoring, I enjoy the sport of powerlifting - as they say, healthy mind in healthy body.
-The plan for the future is to apply my knowledge in the real world, making a contribution to the community, and of course to obtain a Masters degree, and more.
+The plan for the future is to apply my knowledge in the real world, making a contribution to the community, to obtain a Masters degree, and more.

 # TECHNICAL PROJECTS